chantastic/sites/pages/index.md

 If you're already using [container components](#container-component), these are just generic containers, wrapped up in a function.

-Let's start with our stateless `Greeting` component.
+Let's start with our `Greeting` component.

 ```jsx
 const Greeting = ({ name }) => {